 How ITP/Polytechnic teachers can create better graduate outcomes for Māori learners

-This project being undertaken by Toi Ohomai Institute of Technology, is to understand teacher influence on qualification outcomes for Māori students within the Certificate in Fitness programme at Toi Ohomai Institute of Technology.
+This project, undertaken by Toi Ohomai Institute of Technology, sought to understand teacher influence on qualification outcomes for Māori students within the Certificate in Fitness programme at Toi Ohomai Institute of Technology.

-The main aim of this project is to find out how teachers in the ITP environment can improve learning outcomes for Māori students.
+The project aimed to find out how teachers in the ITP environment can improve learning outcomes for Māori students.

-The project will use a mixed methods approach founded on kaupapa Māori and Purakau methodologies.
+The project used a mixed-methods approach founded on kaupapa Māori and Purakau methodologies.

-Nine focus groups will be created, each group will consist of past students of the Cert4fitness programme to represent their respective cohorts from 2010-2018.
+Nine focus groups were created, with each group consisting of past students of the Cert4fitness programme to represent their respective cohorts from 2010-2018.

-Interviews will be conducted with the graduates to identify factors that led to positive outcomes for Māori learners.
+Interviews were conducted with the graduates to identify factors that led to positive outcomes for Māori learners.

 Tauira (student) impact: